starwave/public/docs/README.md

 # 📸 What's up Today Project Snapshot

-A Next.js application that aggregates daily news, market data, weather, and sports scores in a newspaper-style layout.
+A Next.js application that aggregates daily news, market data, weather, and sports scores using GraghQL in a newspaper-style layout.

 - **Stock Prices**: Real-time prices for FAANG stocks + NVIDIA and Microsoft
 - **Weather**: Current weather for Fremont, California